How to pay taxes with a credit card

 Use the Electronic Federal Tax Payment System (EFTPS)

 EFTPS is a free service offered by the IRS for dealing with personal and business tax payments.
-It is available year-round, but you must enroll to use the service.
+It’s available year-round, but you must enroll to use the service.
 To enroll, you’ll need to register a bank account and the address associated with your tax return.
 Once you enroll, you’ll get an ID number and password and can make payments at any time.

 Pay with cash

 The IRS has partnered with participating retail stores, including 7-Eleven, CVS Pharmacy, Family Dollar and more, to give taxpayers the option of paying with cash.
 There is a fee of $1.50 per payment when the processor is ACI Payments and $2.50 with 1040.com.
 There is a limit of $500 per payment but no limit on how many payments you can make per day.
-The IRS offers step-by-step instructions for how to pay by cash on their website.
+The IRS offers step-by-step instructions on how to pay by cash on their website.
 Another way to pay cash is to buy a prepaid card and pay online or using the IRS2Go app.

 Send a check in the mail